Evolution of Stellar Feedback in HII Regions

 \subsection{Direct Radiation Pressure}

 Following L14, we define the direct radiation pressure as the momentum available to drive motion in the \hii\ region shells at a radius $R$ from the central stars:

 where $L_{\rm bol}$ is the bolometric luminosity of the central stars\footnote{Note that the factor of 3 in the numerator of \autoref{eq:pdir} arises because we are computing the volume-averaged radiation pressure within the \hii\ region rather than simply the pressure at the surface.
 The reason for computing the volume-averaged pressure is that $\int P_{\rm dir} \, dV$ is the quantity that appears in the virial theorem describing the overall dynamics of the region \citep{McKee92a}.
 For more discussion of why it is important to include this factor, see L14.}. \cite{mottram11} derived $L_{\rm bol}$ for a subsample of the \hii\ regions by fitting SED models of young stellar objects (YSOs) to their SEDs \citep{robitaille07}.
-As noted by \cite{mottram11}, these $L_{\rm bol}$ are consistent with the ionizing fluxes measured by \cite{urquhart13}.
+As noted by \cite{urquhart13}, the ionizing fluxes they measured are consistent with these $L_{\rm bol}$ from \cite{mottram11}.
 Thus, we adopt the $L_{\rm bol}$ reported by \cite{mottram11} for our \hii\ regions.